makerdao/market-maker-keeper/README.md

 ## Price feed configuration

 Each keeper takes a `--price-feed` commandline argument which determines the price used for market-making.
-As of today there are four possible values of this argument:
+As of today these are the possible values of this argument:
-* `eth_dai` - uses the price from the GDAX WebSocket ETH/USD price feed, if it becomes unavailable then uses the average of Kraken and Gemini ETH/USD prices, if both of them become unavailable uses the price feed from `Tub`;
+* `eth_dai` - uses the price from the GDAX WebSocket ETH/USD price feed,
+* `eth_dai-setzer` - uses the average of Kraken and Gemini ETH/USD prices,
+* `eth_dai-tub` - uses the price feed from `Tub` (only works for keepers being able access an Ethereum node),
 * `dai_eth` - inverse of the `eth_dai` price feed,
+* `dai_eth-setzer` - inverse of the `eth_dai-setzer` price feed,
+* `dai_eth-tub` - inverse of the `eth_dai-tub` price feed,
 * `btc_dai` - uses the price from the GDAX WebSocket BTC/USD price feed;
 * `dai_btc` - inverse of the `btc_dai` price feed,
-* `tub` - uses the price feed from `Tub` (only works for keepers being able access an Ethereum node);
 * `fixed:1.56` - uses a fixed price, `1.56` in this example,
 * `ws://...` or `wss://...` - uses a price feed advertised over a WebSocket connection (custom protocol).

+The `--price-feed` commandline argument can also contain a comma-separated list of several different price feeds.
+In this case, if one of them becomes unavailable, the next one in the list will be used instead.
+All listed price feeds will be constantly running in background, the second one and following ones ready to take over when the first one becomes unavailable.

 ## Running keepers